 While BI reporting is one of the most traditional forms of business intelligence, it remains an essential BI capability.
 While many second generation BI tools don’t offer reporting, some offer highly flexible, modern reporting capabilities.
 This includes drag-and-drop report creation and formatting, pixel perfect output in popular formats and flexible automated delivery.

-Organizations in every industry are using business intelligence to empower their employees with insights that drive better decision-making and business performance.
 Here are some key BI strategies frequently used across major departments in an organization:

 According to BARC’s BI Survey, the top benefits of business intelligence software are faster and more accurate planning, analysis and reporting, better business decisions and improved data quality.
 But how do these translate to real business value?
 With the right business intelligence platform and strategy, here are four major ways BI can deliver value and drive digital transformation within organizations: